 Dopamine is what motivates and drives us.
-It is known as the reward chemical.
+It’s known as the reward chemical.
 It also controls our emotion, cognition and behaviour.
-It is associated with reward and pleasure.
+It’s associated with reward and pleasure.
 Try to concentrate on the things that matter the most to you.

 Foods to enhance your mood

-B Vitamins – There is no one food that can cure depression but B vitamins have been linked in fighting anxiety and depression.
-Some foods rich in B vitamins: Eggs, meats, plant based foods like whole grains, nuts and green leafy vegetables.
+B Vitamins – There is no one food that can cure depression but B vitamins have been linked to fighting anxiety and depression.
+Foods rich in B vitamins include Eggs, meats, plant-based foods like whole grains, nuts and green leafy vegetables.

 Tryptophan is an amino acid that is necessary to make serotonin.
 Foods that contain tryptophan: wild salmon, eggs, poultry, tofu, nuts and seeds, baked potato with the skin, avocado, bananas, lentils, kidney beans, chickpeas, rolled oats and tahini.